UKHomeOffice/tf-testrunner/README.md

 ### How it works:

-Automating the output of the command ```terraform plan```, saving it's output to a temp directory and parsing it to a Python dict object to then run unit tests against.
+Automating the output of the command ```terraform plan```, saving its output to a temp directory and parsing it to a Python dict object to then run unit tests against.

 Refer to the [examples directory](https://github.com/UKHomeOffice/tf-testrunner/tree/master/examples/basic-proof) for example Terraform projects that use [tf-testrunner](https://github.com/UKHomeOffice/tf-testrunner/).